 I now use my super cheap bulk grits for it’s intended purposes in some absolutely fantastic recipes, but now I can use it for my recipes needing cornmeal and corn flour (which is gluten-free too!).
 They have been a great replacement and I have just eliminated the need to buy two of the things on my list and move through my grits just a bit faster.
 I will also share a number of recipes using all three things if you want!

-I am pretty sure that most all of you will be able to find a bulk supply of grits for cheap in your are or online.
+I am pretty sure that most of you will be able to find a bulk supply of grits for cheap in your area or online.